 Generation Time The time required for a cell to divide or a population to divide is known as the generation time.
 For bacteria it is the time, required for a complete fission cycle.
 Generation time depends on nutrient media, pH, temperature etc. The generation time “g” can be determined from …

-Culture medium Solid, liquid, gel (semisolid) designed to support the growth and supply nutrients to any cell or microorganism is culture medium.
-Culture medium is special medium used in microbiological laboratories to grow different microorganisms.
-Criteria for microbiological culture medium A microbiological culture medium must contain: Source of energy (chemicals …
+Solid, liquid, gel (semisolid) designed to support the growth and supply nutrients to any cell or microorganism is a culture medium.
+It is a special medium used in microbiological laboratories to grow different microorganisms.
+A microbiological culture medium must contain: Source of energy (chemicals for chemotrophs and lights for phototrophs) …

 Read More »General Methods of Microbial Isolation

-Isolation In Microbiology, the term isolation refers to the speration of a strain from a natural, mixed population of living microbes, as presents in the environment, in order to identify the microbes of interest.
-Isolation can be done from, for example water or soil flora or from living beings with …
+In microbiology, the term isolation refers to the separation of a strain from a natural, mixed population of living microbes, as present in the environment, in order to identify the microbes of interest.
+Isolation can be done from, for example, water or soil flora or from living beings with skin …

 Read More »Measurement of Microbial Growth